Back to top

 Under DoD SAPR Policy, Service members and their adult military dependents have two reporting options: Unrestricted Reporting and Restricted Reporting.

-Restricted Reports permit adult victims of sexual assault to confidentially report the crime to specified individuals without triggering an investigation.
+Restricted Reports allow adult victims of sexual assault to confidentially report the crime to specified individuals without triggering an investigation.
 Information provided to the chain of command does not reveal personally identifying information about the victim or alleged offender.
-Restricted Reporting allows the victim to receive Special Victims’ Counsel/Victims’ Legal Counsel advice and medical and advocacy services.
-Learn more about Restricted Reporting here
+Restricted Reporting allows the victim to receive legal advice, medical treatment, and advocacy services.

-If you are not ready to report, ask your local Sexual Assault Response Coordinator (SARC) about the Catch a Serial Offender (CATCH) Program.
-The CATCH Program allows victims of sexual assault to submit an anonymous entry on the suspect.
-Learn more about the CATCH Program here.
+Ask your local Sexual Assault Response Coordinator (SARC) about the Catch a Serial Offender (CATCH) Program.
+The CATCH Program allows adult victims of sexual assault to submit an anonymous entry on the suspect.